Scale your business with our modular plugins.

 echo $ul_list.$div_footer.$div_contact;

-If you have a look at the code, you’ll see that all of the original code that we copied from the default template is still there.
-We’ve just modified some strings and re-ordered links as a list.
-On top of that, we’ve used additional scripts to add more content to the tab.
+We’ve just modified some strings and reorganized the links into a list.
+Additionally, we’ve utilized supplementary scripts to enhance the content of the tab.
 To better understand the changes we’ve made, you can check the default dashboard.php.

 Adding Images

-To display images on the My Account page, you need to replace the URLs of the images.
-The same applies to the social icons image links.
+To display images on the My Account page, you need to replace the URLs of the images with the correct ones.
+The same applies to the image links of the social icons.

 .woocommerce-MyAccount-content > h2:nth-child(2),